Children's groups

 Price: €3.70

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while thefirst group tours the museum, the second takes part in a workshop.

-Visit: Discover the museum's treasure trove of collections, the art collection from deportation, and immerse yourself in the daily lives of these artists who drew at the risk of their lives.
+Tour: Discover the museum’s most treasured collection—the “Art in Deportation” collection—and immerse yourself in the daily lives of these artists who drew at the risk of their lives.

 Workshop: Why did some deportees draw in Nazi prisons and camps?
 How did they manage to find the necessary materials?
 This is an opportunity to reflect on these drawings, which are so essential to understanding history.